 I’ve finally developed a mental picture of how tokenization/ICO should work for projects that are involved in building decentralized platforms and, upon that, provide certain services.
 The approach is called Equity-Based Token Distribution (EBTD) and can be thought of as an alternative to SAFT.
 The explanation of it is rather extensive, so I’ll break it down into sections.

 Part 1.
-Utility Tokens don’t exist!
+Utility Tokens do not exist!

-- a currency (internal or external currencies, stable),
+- a currency (internal or external currencies, stable);

 Part 2.
 Equity-Based Token Distribution

 What EBTD actually is?
 EBTD is a model of how the interests of start-up founders, users and investors could be safeguarded during the post-hype period.
 The idea behind EBTD model is the following… A business that wants to tokenize some (or all) of its processes for the purpose of attracting the capital doesn’t sell only tokens, but also — stakes of the company.
 That’s where you basically get a warrant on all the tokens that the business may issue.

 This means that if a start-up issues 1000 Security Tokens, that said, it has ten equal-right shareholders, then, obviously, each of the shareholders would get 100 tokens.
 Why is it needed?